This post may contain affiliate links. See our disclosure policy.

 Decorated Sugar Cookies

 These cookies are meant to be decorated.
 The cookie itself is not as sweet, which is totally on-purpose so you can decorate them with icing or frosting and they don’t come out over-the-top sweet.
-If you want a sweeter sugar cookie, you can add a little more sugar, but trust me, you won’t even notice there is less sugar in this recipe and will love the balance of flavors.
-These cookies can easily be decorated with either icing or with frosting (or even fondant).
+If you want a sweeter sugar cookie, then you can add a little more sugar, but trust me, you won’t even notice there is less sugar in this recipe and will love the balance of flavors.
+Decorate these cookies with either icing or with frosting (or even fondant).
 You can decorate them as simply or as extravagantly as you would like (Cookie credit for decorating the Alice in Wonderland cookies above goes to @heidissweettooth.
 Follow her on Instagram)!